 The school establishes fees and charges to fund certain school activities.
 Some students may be unable to pay these fees.
-Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
+Students will not be denied educational services or academic credit due to the inability of their parents or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
-A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.
+A fee waiver applies to all fees related to school, instruction, and extra curricular activities.

-Applications for fee waivers may be submitted by a parent or guardian of a student who has been assessed a fee.
+Applications for fee waivers may be obtained from the school office and may be submitted by a parent or guardian of a student who has been assessed a fee.
 As student is eligible for a fee waiver if at least one of the following prerequisites is met:

-- 1. The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; or - 2.
-The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children).
+- The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; - 2.
+The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children). - 3.
+The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.